wildflowerbouquet/odin-recipes/README.md

 # odin-recipes

 The Odin Project's recipe assignment.
 This demonstrates basic knowledge of using HTML to set up webpages and apply simple formatting to body text.
-This assignment was completed using VSCode, commande line, and Git.
+This assignment was completed using VSCode, command line, and Git.